bruvellu/terebratalia-wnts/wnt.md

 Some, however, are downregulated after gastrulation, such as *wnt6* and *wnt10*, and after metamorphosis, such as *wnt7* and *wnt16* (@fig:profiling).
 Interestingly, the peak of Wnt expression late in gastrulation coincides with the elongation of the anteroposterior axis, and with the onset of the morphological differentiation of the larval lobes in *T. transversa*.

-## Wnts are expressed in diverse, partially overlapping ectodermal domains
+## Wnt domains partially overlap along the anteroposterior axis

 To uncover the spatial localization of Wnt ligands during brachiopod development, we performed *in situ* hybridization in gastrula and larval stages of *T. transversa* (@fig:ligands1 and !@fig:ligands2).